We’ve completed the modification works to strengthen and extend the life of the Blind Creek footbridge in Fairpark Reserve.

 Long-term plans

-These works are a temporary solution until a new bridge can be designed and built.
+The modification works were a temporary solution until a new permanent bridge can be designed and built.

-We are working closely with Knox City Council on plans for longer term arrangements of the bridge, and we’ll continue to keep you updated with this next stage.
+We are working closely with Knox City Council on plans for longer term arrangements of the bridge, and we’ll keep you updated with this next stage.

 Thank you for your continued patience and co-operation.